 Example of horse with metabolic syndrome.
 Note the cresty neck and excess fat by the tailhead.

 The cause of metabolic syndrome is not fully understood, but several theories are being closely considered.
-First, obesity leads to insulin resistance (much like people with Type II diabetes).
-Second, insulin resistance develops secondary to abnormal nutritional usage in genetically predisposed animals.
-Lastly, fat cells can be metabolically and hormonally active and alter insulin usage in a peripheral Cushinoid-type syndrome.
+First, obesity leads to insulin dysregulation (much like people with Type II diabetes).
+Second, insulin dysregulation develops secondary to abnormal nutritional usage in genetically predisposed animals.
+Third, fat cells can be metabolically and hormonally active and alter insulin usage in a peripheral Cushinoid-type syndrome.

 It is logical to think that horses with metabolic syndrome will perhaps transition into equine Cushing’s disease as they age; however, this has not been proven.